 Stunning Landscapes in the South of France and the Beautiful Horses of Camargue

-We’ve crafted our itinerary to comfortably cover the best areas we know in this stunning area of the world and to provide the greatest diversity of photo opportunities.
-Our accommodations are among the best and most comfortable available, and everything is all-inclusive, including gratuities for our excellent English-speaking local guides.
+We’ve crafted our itinerary to comfortably cover the best areas we know in this stunning area of the world and to provide the most incredible diversity of photo opportunities.
+Our accommodations are among the best and most comfortable available.
+We’ll enjoy fabulous French cuisine; everything is all-inclusive, including gratuities for our excellent English-speaking local guides.

 Expect to be challenged and to learn a lot in this workshop.
 We will be beside you in the field and later in the classroom for Lightroom post-processing instruction.
 We’ll also have our signature image reviews.